 Navigating Lima is a complicated and time-consuming task, made difficult by the city’s sprawling character (many of the best hotels and restaurants are far from downtown, spread among three or more residential neighborhoods), heavy traffic and pollution, and a chaotic network of confusing and crowded colectivos and unregulated taxis.

-Registered, reputable taxi companies -- the safest option -- include Taxi Amigo (tel.
-01/349-0177), Taxi Móvil (tel.
-01/422-6890), Taxi Line (tel.
-01/330-2795), and Taxi Seguro (tel.
-01/275-2020).
-Whether you call or hail a taxi, you'll need to establish a price beforehand -- so be prepared to bargain.
-Most fares range from S/8 to S/15.
-From Miraflores to downtown, expect to pay S/10; from Miraflores to San Isidro or from San Isidro to downtown, about S/8; and from Miraflores to Barranco, S/10.
+Registered, reputable taxi companies—the safest option—can be called from your hotel or restaurant, or you can call direct to Alo Taxi (tel.
+01/217-7777), Taxi Móvil (tel.
+01/422-3322), and Taxi San Borja (tel.
+01/225-8600).
+Whether you call or hail a taxi, you’ll need to establish a price beforehand—so be prepared to bargain.
+Most fares range from S/5 to S/25.
+From Miraflores or San Isidro to downtown, expect to pay S/20 to S/25; and from Miraflores to Barranco, S/12 to S/15.
 Note that when you hail a taxi on the street, the fare requested will surely be a bit higher; it makes sense to try to haggle.
+Only pay upon reaching your destination.

 Lima Taxis: The Runaround -- Besides the issue of safety, there's another cause for concern when getting in a taxi in Lima: The drivers very often don't know where the heck they're going.
 Many are notoriously ignorant of the city they drive in.
 I once tried to get one in Miraflores to take me to Barranco, the next neighborhood along the coast (5 miles away) and the most popular nightlife destination in Lima.
 The driver looked at me blankly.
 "You've never heard of Barranco?"
 I asked, incredulous.
 "Perhaps you can lead me?" he asked.
 Yeah, and perhaps you can pay me.
 Time and time again in Lima, I, a resident of New York, have had to give taxi drivers directions.
 The reason for such unfamiliarity is that many taxi drivers are newly arrived immigrants from mountain villages and other cities across Peru, and they're about as unfamiliar with the city as you are.
 They come to Lima, rent someone's vehicle and a TAXI sticker, and become taxi drivers without so much as a glance at a map.
 Yet another reason to have your hotel or restaurant call an official cab.